Futebol

 Soualiho Meité

-was trying to pull the strings for Monaco in midfield and looked a fine player.
+was trying to pull the strings for Monaco in midfield and looked like a fine player.

 Both Tom and I agreed that a goal to reduce the arrears could make things